ua-snap/analog-forecast/README.md

 ## Instructions

+To run the basic analog forecast program from the command line:

 1. Create the conda environment via `conda env create -f environment.yml`
 2. Activate the conda environment (`conda activate analog-forecast`)
 3. Store the path to the ERA5 daily data in the `DATA_DIR` environment variable: `export DATA_DIR=/atlas_scratch/kmredilla/analog_forecast/`
+4. Store the path to the root direcotry of the repository in the `PROJECT_DIR` environment variable: `export PROJECT_DIR=$PWD`
-4. Run the analog_forecast.py script with the desired options:
+5. Run the analog_forecast.py script with the desired options:

 ```
 python analog_forecast.py -v sst -d 2021-12-01 -s alaska